ory/docs/docs/hydra/advanced.md

    allows your services to work without additional REST Calls while solving all previous points. **We really recommend this option if you want JWTs!**

-If you are not convinced that Ory Oathkeeper is the right tool for the job, you can still enable JSON Web Tokens in Ory Hydra by setting:
+If you aren't convinced that Ory Oathkeeper is the right tool for the job, you can still enable JSON Web Tokens in Ory Hydra by setting:

 ```yaml